 Don’t forget about regional and national differences: if you are trying to improve your Spanish because you will be travelling through Mexico this summer, try to avoid finding a language exchange partner hailing from Madrid because there are several substantial differences in the ways Spanish is spoken in Latin America and in Spain.
 Keep this in mind when looking for your next conversation partner and you might soon be able to impress your new friends with your perfect usage of local slang terms!

-4. How to make the most of it: tips & tricks
+3. How to make the most of a language exchange: tips & tricks

-- Decide on a format and define a time frame: Most people decide to dedicate the first half of a session to one language before switching to the other one for the second half.
+Most people decide to dedicate the first half of a session to one language before switching to the other one for the second half.
 Others prefer to speak only one language per meeting, alternating at each meeting and another possibility would be for each participant to never speak her or his mother tongue.
-In this case, you would for example be asking question in Spanish which your partner would answer in English.
+In this case, you would for example be asking questions in Spanish which your partner would answer in English.
 This is a good option if your main goal here is to improve your speaking skills, but not necessarily your listening comprehension.

 Last but not least… Have fun because this is what learning a new language is all about, and embrace the fact that you might make lifelong friends in the process!